htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 cannot be locally evaluated (because it references other expressions that are only found in a request ClassAd, such as ``Owner`` or ``Imagesize``), the expression is (usually) undefined.
-See section \ `4.1 <HTCondorsClassAdMechanism.html#x48-3980004.1>`__ for specifics on how undefined terms are handled in ClassAd expression evaluation.
+See section \ `HTCondor's ClassAd
+Mechanism <../misc-concepts/classad-mechanism.html>`__ for specifics on how undefined terms are handled in ClassAd expression evaluation.

 A note of caution is in order when modifying the ``START`` expression to reference job ClassAd attributes.
 When using the ``POLICY : Desktop``